Esshahn/www.awsm-11ty.de/src/blog/fairlight-intro.md

 ## Where in memory is the actual intro located?

 There are some usual suspects that help you find the right entry point.
-The simplest is usually following the code that gets executed first, which in our case is at address `2064`.
+The simplest is following the code that gets executed first, which in our case is at address `2064`.
 If the program isn't packed, this might be the actual code right there.
 Another typical location in memory is `$c000` hex or `49152` decimal.
 Let's take a look there:

 ```asm6502
 .C:c000  78          SEI